 Berwick Upon Tweed

-If you are looking for a static caravan in Northumberland then look no further.
+If you are looking for a static caravans for sale in Northumberland then look no further.
 We have three parks in this beautiful county: Ord House Country Park in Berwick Upon Tweed, Forget Me Not in Longhorsley near Morpeth and The Kaims Country Park in Bamburgh.

-Northumberland is a wonderful location for a static caravan as it such a special part of the country.
+Northumberland is a wonderful location for sited holiday homes as it such a special part of the country.
 As well as being home to a number of historically important sites including Bamburgh Castle and Hadrians Wall, the county boasts areas of outstanding natural beauty and he unspoilt rural location is the perfect holiday destination for walkers and beach goers alike.

 You will never be short of things to do in this area.
 As well as all that the great outdoors has to offer, Northumberland is home to bustling cities and vibrant market towns, making it a fantastic location for shopping and eating out, bars, theatre and live entertainment.

-We have a range of brand new and pre-owned static caravans for sale at our parks in Northumberland, with prices to suit all budgets.
+We have a range of brand new and pre-owned static caravans for sale at our parks near Amble, Beadnell, Bamburgh and Seahouses with prices to suit all budgets.

 Forget Me Not Country Park in Longhorsley is home to Prince William Bar & Grill, a state of the art Pub and Restaurant, serving delicious home cooked food including our legendary Sunday Carvery.
 The bar is host to regular live entertainment with singers, live music and comedians as part of the calendar.
 There is a children’s soft play area so that you can watch over the little ones while you relax, as well as an outdoor play area complete with swings and slides for hours of fun.
 The park was awarded a Certificate Of Excellence from Tripadvisor for consistently excellent reviews.

-The Kaims Country Park in Bamburgh is our latest country park and is an owners only caravan park.
+The Kaims Country Park in Bamburgh is our latest country park and is an owners only park withe some of the best sited caravans for sale in Northumberland.
 A stones throw from the beautiful Bamburgh Castle and Bamburgh Beach, The Kaims Country Park is ideally placed for those wanting to explore this historic part of the country.
 The Kaims Country Park has a children’s play area and a cosy Club House with bar and restaurant area which hosts regular entertainment for holiday makers.